pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 3. The hook will return `null` for `isProUser===false` and `WrappedComponent` otherwise
 4. Wrap ArticlePreviewActions with HoC and simulate the change (by setting the `isProUser` flag in the reducer)
 5. Discuss - why `withProSubscriptionOnly` is a HoC, wouldn't it be better if it was a Hook?

+## Fin

+Feel free to clean this mess up until we move to the next exercise.